 To get the absolute best out of your push Toro is to ensure you’re doing your bit to keep the maintenance up (it’ll be your lifelong companion with a little TLC).
 They typically only need replacing two or three times a year, and we can do them as part of our maintenance service.
 We usually recommend this during cooler months while your lawn needs less love and to get it ready to tackle the hot days, just call us and one of our friendly team members will give you the details.

-Ready for that Toro difference?
-Check out our range today!
+Ready for that Toro difference, contact the Sutto's Toro Dealers NSW or check out our range today!